nickmoreton/wagtail-codyhouse/README.md

 The overall process is a regular wagtail setup.
 Additionally the `setup_wagtail.sh` does some file management to tidy up once installed.

-You can find the aboce commands in `setup_wagtail.sh`
+You can find the above commands in `setup_wagtail.sh`